Dx: Cerebral Palsy, Agenesis of Corpus Callosum, Mosaic Trisomy 8

 “When Diego was born, the doctors told us right away that he had a disability.
 The minute I found that my son wasn’t like a normal kid I couldn’t believe it, I got desperate and really depressed, I wanted to die.
 It was really hard for me as a mother.”

 Doctors told Diego’s parents that he had a severe disability and would not develop like normal children.
-Tests done revealed that Diego had Agenesis of the Corpus Callosum, and a genetic problem called Mosaic Trisomy 8.
-Cerebral Palsy was added to his diagnosis.
+Tests done revealed that Diego had Cerebral Palsy, Agenesis of Corpus Callosum, and Mosaic Trisomy 8.
 He was started on medications at birth.

 Parents were dismayed, they could not believe that their tiny baby had so many problems.
 What could they do?